erellaz/Fourier_Optic/README.md

 Usage: python Fourier_Optics_PSF_MDF_of_Aperture.py

 Some useful tips:
- - tip 1: the support array needs to be much bigger than the mask to avoid artefacts in the Fourier tansform.
+ - the support array needs to be much bigger than the mask to avoid artefacts in the Fourier tansform.
- - tip 2: if new to fft in python, read and understand fftflip doc.
+ - if new to fft in python, read and understand fftflip doc.
- - tip 3: with cv2, arrays needs to be normalized before saving to image, otherwise you may end up with an all black image while the pyplot looks fine.
+ - with cv2, arrays needs to be normalized before saving to image, otherwise you may end up with an all black image while the pyplot looks fine.
  - calculating PSF on pixels is easy.
 The somewhat tricky part is to correctly assign physical units.
 This is a good read on the subject: